Meet Immaculate Dissection

 Anna Folckomer, MsTOM, DAOM

-Dr. Anna Folckomer is an Acupuncturist, Board Certified Herbalist, and the owner of ID Lab New York, a wellness clinic in midtown Manhattan, NY, where she practices.
-Dr. Folckomer is an Anatomy and Physiology adjunct professor at Pacific College of Oriental Medicine and a gross anatomy lab instructor at Seton Hall University.
-As a previous classically trained modern dancer, her
+Dr. Anna Folckomer is an Acupuncturist, Board Certified Herbalist, and the owner of ID Lab New York, a wellness clinic in midtown Manhattan, NY.
+Dr. Folckomer is an Anatomy and Physiology Instructor at Seton Hall University's School of Health and Medical Sciences, Joffrey Ballet, and Pacific College of Health Sciences.
+Previously a classically trained modern

-understanding of kinesthetics sparked an interest in functional anatomy and movement patterns.
+dancer, her understanding of kinesthetics sparked an interest in functional anatomy and movement patterns.
 Her choreography and performance work has been seen on stages around the United States and England.
-Dr. Folckomer met Danny Quirk in 2013, while participating in Cadaver dissection and assisting Dr. Dooley’s Gross Anatomy class.
-Afterwards, they teamed up again with body paint to promote Gunther Von Hagen’s Body World’s Pulse Exhibit at Discovery Center in Times Square.
+After meeting Danny Quirk, they teamed up again with body paint to promote Gunther Von Hagen’s Body World’s Pulse Exhibit at Discovery Center in Times Square.
 She holds certifications in Neurokinetic Therapy (NKT) and she received her Masters degree and clinical Doctorate in Acupuncture and Oriental Medicine from Pacific College of Oriental Medicine.